 The iPadOS 13 beta is causing problems for some iPad users.

-Apple’s pre-release version of iPadOS is live for those enrolled in the company’s developer program and those in Apple’s free Beta Software Program.
+Apple’s iPadOS 13 beta is live for those enrolled in the company’s developer program and those in Apple’s free Beta Software Program.

-iPad users testing the beta have discovered a number of positive changes on board including Dark Mode and several performance enhancements.
+iPad users testing the beta via these programs have discovered a number of positive changes on board including Dark Mode and several performance enhancements.

 On the flip side, they’ve also encountered various bugs and performance issues.
 This isn’t surprising.
 The iPadOS 13 beta is pre-release software which means it’s unfinished and buggy.